reclaimprotocol/reclaim-gnark-zkoperator-flutter/README.md

   void onStartClaimWithGnarkProverButtonPressed(BuildContext context) async {
     final msg = ScaffoldMessenger.of(context);
     try {
-      // Getting the Gnark prover instance to initialize in advance before usage because initialization can take time.
+      // Getting the Reclaim ZK Operator instance to initialize in advance before usage because initialization can take time.
       // This can also be done in the `main` function.
       // Calling this more than once is safe.
-      Gnarkprover.getInstance();
+      ReclaimZkOperator.getInstance();

       // Enable the use of the local prover in the reclaim SDK (because it is disabled by default). setComputeProofLocal(true);